 Most founders dream about getting their product live and solving real-world problems.
 Something you're probably not dreaming about?
 409A valuations.

-But, getting a proper (and founder friendly) 409A is a problem you will need to solve.
-This resource is here to explain the nuts and bolts of the 409A process and give you a set of guideposts to optimize the results of your next 409A.
+Getting a proper (and founder-friendly) 409A is a problem you will need to solve.
+This post will explain the 409A process and give you an idea of what to expect from a 409A.

 1. What is a 409A valuation and how do they work?